1. What is the WYSL Select Program?

 Carlos Forero played soccer for John Bowne High School (captain 2 years) Blau-Weiss Gottschee Soccer Club in the Cosmopolitan Junior Soccer League and in college at St. John’s University.
 He had the opportunity the learn from Ramon Diaz (coach of the River Plate, Argentina) and has also worked in various capacities with professional soccer players and coaches such as: Luis Fernando Herrera (Colombian National Team), Juan Carlos Osorio (Red Bull Soccer coach), Neil Gilbert (MISL professional soccer player), Dave Masur (Head Coach of St. Johns University) and John Diffley (former US National team player).

-Alex Torres is the Assistant Head Coach for the Men’s Varsity Soccer at Briarcliff High School as well as a coach with the White Plains Elite Premier Soccer Team.
+Alex Torres is the Head Coach of Eastern FC Rush and Eastern FC Warriors.
+He was previously the Head Coach for the Men’s Varsity Soccer at Briarcliff High School as well as a coach with the White Plains Elite Premier Soccer Team.
 He has also coached Varsity/Junior Varsity teams in both White Plains and Mamaroneck.
 Coach Torres played varsity soccer at White Plains High School and with the FC Westchester Soccer Club.

 Neri Amaducci currently coaches several Manhattan based WYSL teams in Premier, Division I and Division II.
 His previous coaching experiences include assistant coach Beloit College, the Collegiate School (high School) and the Riverdale Country School.
 He attended the Packer Collegiate Institute in Brooklyn where he played varsity soccer and was captain for two years.
 His team took home two Independent League Championships and placed second twice.
 Coach Amaducci played Division III soccer for Beloit College in Wisconsin-- the team won the Mid West Conference twice during that time.
 He played semi-professionally in Italy for Borgo a Mozzano.